 - Level 2 core unit in the Computer Science; International Cybersecurity; Computing and Data Science; Artificial Intelligence; Automation and Robotics Engineering; Software Engineering major sequences

 - At the core of most computer applications is the storage and retrieval of information.
 The way that the stored data is structured has a strong impact on what can be retrieved, how quickly it can be retrieved and how much space it occupies.
 The use of generic structures, or abstract data types (ADTs), to encapsulate the data also facilitates software engineering principles of independent modification, extension and re-use.
 This unit studies the specification, implementation and time-and-space performance of a range of commonly used ADTs and corresponding algorithms in an object-oriented setting.

-- Students are able to (1) work in teams; (2) write concise technical reports; (3) demonstrate critical thinking and information literacy; (4) understand the evolution of the discipline including its history, philosophy and theorising; (5) understand the discourse conventions of the discipline; (6) undertake problem identification via abstraction; (7) understand common and important data structures and algorithms in the computing discipline; (8) implement a range of data structures and algorithms in a high-level programming language; (9) select and apply existing data structures and algorithms from pre-built software libraries; (10) design data structures and algorithms; and (11) analyse the performance of different data structures and algorithms and compare them systematically and rigorously.
+- Students are able to (1) undertake problem identification via abstraction; (2) describe common and important data structures and algorithms in the computing discipline; (3) implement a range of data structures and information literacy algorithms in a high-level programming language; (4) apply existing data structures and algorithms from pre-built software libraries; (5) design data structures and algorithms; and (6) critically assess the performance of different data structures and algorithms.

 - Indicative assessments in this unit are as follows: (1) mid-semester test; (2) laboratories and project; and (3) final examination.
 Further information is available in the unit outline.

 For units commencing in May 2022 or later the availability of the supplementary assessment is subject to confirmation.Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.